Promoting your freelance technical writing business

 TechScribe's marketing results

-(Editor's note, 2006-03-22.
-I have updated these figures to show the current state.)
+(Editor's note 2006-03-22.
+I have updated these numbers to show the current state.)

 Small advertisements in leading weekly trade magazines.
-In 2002, a series of six adverts led to a few vague enquiries, but no business.
+In 2002, a series of six adverts led to a few enquiries, but no business.
 In 2005, a series of six small advertisements for our technical author training course for software developers did not bring new business.

 Full page advertorial in a trade brochure.
 No observable result.